chronicl/auth/readme.md

 An extremely simple authenticator that supports password authentication and oauth authentication via google.

-Hashes of the passwords can be stored in any container that implements `PasswordStorage` - this crate contains impls for `HashMap` and `redb` if the `redb` feature is enabled.
+Hashes of the passwords can be stored in any container that implements `PasswordStorage` - this crate contains impls for `HashMap`, `sled` and `redb` if their respective features `sled` or `redb` are enabled.

 #### Example